ethereum-optimism/optimism-tutorial/README.md

 yarn install
 ```

-We'll writing all of our smart contracts in Solidity and writing the rest of our code in TypeScript.
+We'll be writing all of our smart contracts in Solidity and writing the rest of our code in TypeScript.

 ## The Task
 We're going to be deploying an ERC20 contract (written in Solidity) to Optimistic Ethereum.